-Single-‘A’ Division is a transition league to competitive organized baseball for players age 7-8.
-Games are played on 60’ Little League diamonds, with a mix of kid-pitch and coach-pitch.
-There is modified coach selection "draft" for Single-A. Players of all abilities are absolutely welcome.
+The A Baseball Division is a transition league to competitive organized baseball for players aged 7-8.
+Games are played on 60’ Little League diamonds, with a mixture of kid-pitch and coach-pitch.
+Players of all abilities are absolutely welcome.

 When are games and practices?
-Teams have one game per week, usually on Saturday and 1 team will play on Sundays (no games/practices Friday night or Saturday).
-There are some weekday games.
+Teams have one game per week, usually on Saturday and we may have 1 team play on Sundays (no games/practices Friday night or Saturday) depending on interest.
+There are weeknight games scheduled as well, but usually a maximum of 1 per week.
 Times may vary from week to week.
 PRELIMINARY game and practice schedules are posted under the Schedule tab at the top of the LMLL home page.
 There is at most one team practice per week, usually a weekday evening from 5:45-7:30pm.

 When does the season start and end?
 First practices are typically scheduled for the mid/third-week in March.
 No games on Easter or Memorial Day weekends.
 Season runs through early to mid-June.

 Where are games and practices?
 Single-A Division games and practices are held at several fields in Lower Merion Township; locations vary with each game, and will be finalized with team schedules in March.
 Directions and locations of all baseball fields are provided at the Field Locations link on the tabs at left.
 A detailed schedule will also be emailed by your player’s team coach before the season starts on March 28..